“The Analytical Engine weaves algebraic patterns, just as the Jacquard loom weaves flowers and leaves” - John Maeda

 - Disciplinary Studies

 - Inter-disciplinary and participative since it will be driven by contexts that involve integration with products and services.

 - Theories and frameworks are applied, leading to appreciating, questioning and extending them.

 - Technology changes fast; software libraries and tools rise and fall; hardware never stays the same.
 To work in this scenario, the ability to learn independently using resources such as documentation and the web.
 Students of this course will be expected to learn new tools as required.

 - Building prototypes, tinkering and iteration will be essential to learning.

 - Conceptualize ideas and interaction techniques using software sketching and prototyping

 - Apply methods to visualise to data of various types from a variety of fields

-- Contribute in a group working on complex problems and identify the aspects that computation can be brought to bear on.
+- Contribute in a group working on complex problems and identify the aspect that computation can be brought to bear on

 Graduates of Design Computation at Srishti will be able to contribute in the areas of implementation of systems design, data visualisation, designing smart objects for IoT in conjunction with systems that support them.
 They could shape innovative products and services in the (traditional) areas of education, healthcare and entertainment.